dylan3092/IERG4210Proj/UseOfAI.md

 ## Acknowledgement

-I acknowledge the use of [Perplexity] to generate code towards the completion of the project.
+I acknowledge the use of [Perplexity, gemini-2.5-pro] to generate code towards the completion of the project.

 **(Note that the code in this example does not achieve what we expect.)**